appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
    - 2098452 GraphQL content type not validated
    - 2098944 Cross-site request forgery

 *L2*
-1. Verify application or framework enforces a strong anti-CSRF mechanism to protect authenticate functionality. and
+1. Verification shall confirm that application or framework enforces a strong anti-CSRF mechanism to protect authenticate functionality. and
-2. Verify application or framework enforces an effective anti-automation or anti-CSRF which protects unauthenticated functionality.
+2. Verification shall confirm that application or framework enforces an effective anti-automation or anti-CSRF which protects unauthenticated functionality.

 ---